tom-flynn1/iotlab-gateway/README.md

 More information about using and setting environment variables can be found in the [resin.io docs](https://docs.resin.io/management/env-vars/).

-"## License
+## License

-Copyright 2016 Resinio Ltd.
+Copyright 2018 FabLab Mons.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at